 A Media Studies trip to the iconic canals of Amsterdam is the perfect opportunity to pinpoint scenes from world-famous films, such as ‘Ocean’s Twelve’ and 007’s ‘Diamonds Are Forever’.

 Your students can learn more about the history of cinema and film at the EYE Filmmuseum and can even take part in a hands-on workshop!

 Flight from the UK to Amsterdam and transfer to accommodation.

 A trip to Amsterdam wouldn't be complete without a canal cruise, which provides a stunning backdrop to the city’s historical centre.

-Enjoy a guided tour of Amsterdam and take in the sights!
+Afterwards enjoy a guided tour of Amsterdam and take in the sights.